 Concerns or complaints can be expressed by:

 - talking directly to the person you are complaining about

 - requesting a meeting with the Executive Director

 You will be encouraged to progress through each step above, as required or needed.

 Concerns or complaints may be expressed either verbally or in writing, and you can appoint an advocate to assist you in expressing the concern.
 Your counsellor will submit a TFA Complaint Form on your behalf to the Program Director, within five business days or sooner, upon receiving your complaint.
-If you would prefer not to put the complaint in writing, the your keyworker/counsellor will take notes regarding the details of the complaint, where appropriate.
+If you would prefer not to put the complaint in writing, then your keyworker/counsellor will take notes regarding the details of the complaint, where appropriate.

 You may also contact your Social Worker to request their support in resolving the issue.
 You also have recourse to contact the provincial Office of Children and Youth (1.800.476.3933) to file a complaint and seek the Representative’s support to resolve the issue.

 You can also seek support by contacting the Family Advocate at the Ombudsman office.
-Staff will immediatley report any complaints by you to the Program Director, who will report to the Executive Director, whether the concern is resolved or not.
+Staff will immediately report any complaints by you to the Program Director, who will report to the Executive Director, whether the concern is resolved or not.